Train inspection system: High wheel temperature detectors

-Look for hot and cold wheels which are generally caused by braking equipment failures.
+Look for hot wheels, which are generally caused by braking equipment failures.
+This equipment may be combined with bearing temperature detectors (below).

-Bearing temperature scanners
+Bearing temperature scanners ("hot box" detectors)

 This type of defect detector uses ultra sensitive infrared cameras called pyrometers.
 These devices take the temperature of each bearing as it passes by the scanner.
 This data is then compared to preset "Alarm limits".
 If the whole consist is without problems, the train is passed.
 If however there is overheating in one or more of the bearings (a hot box), an alarm is given.

 These messages can be by radio to the train crew or might be sent to the dispatch center for handling.
 The data is also used to detect a trend over several locations that might predict a future failure.
 If an alarm is sent, the train is stopped, and either the defect is corrected or the offending car is removed for repair.
 Many derailments are avoided by these devices which is why thousands of them are in use on rail systems across the world.